 When you turn 18, you can do a lot of new things.
 You can vote, buy fireworks and even try your luck with the lottery.
 The magical number means welcome to adulthood.

 s.
-At this key milestone, switch your hens to a chicken layer feed.
+At this key milestone, switch your hens to a complete layer feed.

 Consider the following steps when transitioning to a complete chicken layer feed:

 The best chicken feed for layers depends on your flock goals.
 Select a complete layer feed before the transition begins.
-Ideally, make your layer feed decision by week 16, so your’re ready to make the transition at week 18.
+Ideally, make your layer feed decision by week 16, so you’re ready to make the transition at week 18.